DaniilPesotskyi/daniilPesotskyi/README.md

 # About

-<p>I am happy to present you my skills and the projects I created to demonstrate my professionalism and passion for development.<p>
+<font size = 3> _I am happy to present you my skills and the projects I created to demonstrate my professionalism and passion for development._ </font>

 #